 Back in the day, the teaching materials for music are composed of sheets and the musical instrument.
 Today, string students have interactive virtual piano online so they have a piano—albeit virtual—wherever they go.
 It makes learning as pervasive as technology as well.
 On the other hand, technology in the music room ensures that students are more competitive in the market.
 Instruments are not the only tools they will use once they graduate.
 They have a smorgasbord of musical tools that they can use to either make music, teach, or support artists.

 The Music Room, Transformed

-Similar to the musical classroom, there is a limited channel or industry-used tools for teaching that can help keep things interesting for students.
-This sometimes result to insufficient competitive skills once they go out in the market to look for jobs.
-Teaching, in general has changed over the years, to keep up with global trends.
+Similar to the musical classroom, there are limited channels or industry-used tools for teaching that can help keep things interesting for students.
+This sometimes results in insufficient competitive skills once they go out in the market to look for jobs.
+Teaching, in general, has changed over the years, to keep up with global trends.
 The music room need not be left behind in this change.

 Nothing beats the real thing, of course.
 The point is to design different experiences for students to be creative and hopefully give them a feel of what the real world is all about.
 Perhaps the world of music through the help of technology has become wider than what it used to.
 It’s a good thing for those who are impassioned about music, whether as performing artists or musical engineers behind the scenes.
 HP, an information technology company released their predictions and observations on how technology will change the path of the music industry showing just how varied the opportunities can be for Music students.

 To encourage more students to follow their passion for music, the teaching landscape has to cope with not just the trends in the industry, but by the exposure of students to technology, whether they like it or not.
 It’s time to face the music, pun intended.
 To produce musically-inclined and industry-ready students, schools need to embrace technology as a tool to foster passion and to finally bring Music as a top choice for students who are about to get into college.